DavidVentura/blog/blog/raw/disk/POST.md

 chdir("/")
 ```

+Which marks the end of the tasks for the initrd!
+Hooray!

-which should be followed by passing control to init[^cleanup]
+Now we only need to replace ourselves by passing control to the real init process[^cleanup]

 [^cleanup]: there's some cleanup to do, at least unmounting the `/old-root` to free some RAM